djavko/djavko.github.io/docs/resources.md

 title: Resources
 permalink: /resources/
 ---
+# Resources

 These are some useful resources and links.

 From our lab:
 * [Boskovic group GitHub](https://github.com/boskovicgroup/)